blessandsoul/project-x/README.md

 ## Overview

-TrustedImporters.Ge is a full-stack demo platform that helps users in Georgia discover and compare car import services from the USA.
+TrustedImporters.Ge focuses on **trust, transparency, and comparability** for US‑to‑Georgia car imports.

 The application provides: